Customize Your Trip Now

 Why should I consider travel insurance?

-Illness, an accident, or a death in the family is often a source of great contention between travelers and their travel agents for cancellation, refunds and compensation on their travel packages.
+Illness, an accident, or a death in the family is often a source of great contention between travelers and their travel agents for cancellation, refunds, and compensation on their travel packages.
 While we can't eliminate travel risks, travel insurance can minimize and protect you against such financial loss.
 Travel insurance is not compulsory, although it is highly recommended to take out a travel insurance policy before your departure.
-This will be really helpful in case of medical emergency evacuation.
-The travel insurance will cover against hospital and medical expenses as a consequence of an accident occurring to the bearer during the period of insurance and/or unforeseen illnesses which arise during that period as well.
+This will be really helpful in case of a medical emergency evacuation.
+The travel insurance will cover hospital and medical expenses as a consequence of an accident occurring to the bearer during the period of insurance and/or unforeseen illnesses that arise during that period as well.

-In case of loss, damage or injury, what should I do in order to make a claim?
+In case of loss, damage, or injury, what should I do in order to make a claim?

 Please contact your insurance company's claims department immediately.
-You need to fill in a claim form and submit the following documentary evidence to support your claim: Invoices and/or estimates for property damage, loss or theft; full medical evidence and receipts for medical claims; birth and death certificates for personal accident/life insurance policies.
+You need to fill in a claim form and submit the following documentary evidence to support your claim: Invoices and/or estimates for property damage, loss, or theft; full medical evidence and receipts for medical claims; birth and death certificates for personal accident/life insurance policies.
 Again, please make sure you check the policy before purchasing travel insurance.

 Is it safe in the cities?

-Generally it is safe in the cities and towns of Southeast Asia.
+Generally, it is safe in the cities and towns of Southeast Asia.
 However, wherever there are tourists there are also pickpockets, so please do not carry many valuables when you are out.
 Use your hotel safe to keep your valuables and the bulk of your cash, credit cards & jewelry.

 Are vehicles and boats safe in Southeast Asia?

-• TRANSPORTATION & AIRLINES
+TRANSPORTATION & AIRLINES

 What is the vehicle standard I can expect?

 The standard of vehicles across South East Asia varies between countries.
 In Vietnam, the quality of vehicles is more modern.
-They offer new models equipped with air conditioning, seatbelts and comfortable seating.
-Luxury cars such as Mercedes, BMW or limousines are available for hire but incur an extra charge.
+They offer new models equipped with air conditioning, seatbelts, and comfortable seating.
+Luxury cars such as Mercedes, BMW, or limousines are available for hire but incur an extra charge.

 In Cambodia and Laos, the level of development and tourism is lower than elsewhere in the region, therefore it is necessary for you to lower your expectations of the vehicles.
 The models are generally older and sometimes they may not be equipped with air conditioning, especially in more remote areas.
 Wearing a seatbelt is not common practice in these countries and be aware that not all the vehicles in which you travel will be fitted with seatbelts